|Craft Skills – Core Instruction||NCCER Core Curriculum|

 Carpentry Level 1

-This is the first level of the National Center for Construction Education and REsearch (NCCER) curriculum for carpentry students.
+This is the first level of the National Center for Construction Education and Research (NCCER) curriculum for carpentry students.
 Topics will include: an orientation to the trade; basic safety, building materials, fasteners, and adhesives, hand and power tool usage; and blueprint reading.
 Text, basic tools, and calculator required.
-Introductory Craft Skills (Core) may be completed concurrently.

 Carpentry Level 2